When you’re sick, wouldn’t it be nice if you could just pick up the phone and talk to a doctor?

 Now you can.

 With 24/7 Care, you have access to round-the-clock medical care simply by using your phone or computer.
-Just download the app, set up an account and request a secure visit over the phone or through a video chat any time you need non-emergency care.
+Just download the 24/7 Care app, set up an account, and request a secure visit over the phone or through a video chat any time you need non-emergency care.

-At just $49 per visit, 24/7 Care saves consumers the time and expense of an emergency room or urgent care visit.
+At just $49 per visit, 24/7 Care not only saves you the time and expense of an emergency room or urgent care visit, it also eliminates your exposure to others who may be sick in those public areas.

 "Bringing this much-needed service to West Virginia ensures that anyone can see a medical provider and receive quality care anytime they need it," Robie said.
 "24/7 Care providers treat most minor medical issues seen in ERs and urgent cares, including cold and flu, skin and eye issues, allergies, back pain and more.
 The best part is you don’t have to leave your house or even schedule an appointment.
 You just open the app and request a visit.”